green-Locust/-packt-Master-SQL-for-Data-Analysis/README.md

-# Here I have completed 'Level 1 - Your Final Project' Data Analysis questions in mySQL
+# Here I have completed 'Level 1 - Your Final Project' Phase 2, Data Analysis questions in mySQL